aws-samples/multimodal-rag-on-slide-decks/Blog3-Comparison-of-Approaches/README.md

 We create a prompt with the question and the image description and pass it to Claude 3 Sonnet to receive a precise answer.

 ##### Evaluation

 A precise response for each question in the manifest is recorded and compared to the ground truth provided by SlideVQA.

-With approach 2, infer first and embed later, we received 48% accurate results for questions in our sample manifest.
+With approach 2, infer first and embed later, we received 44% accurate results for questions in our sample manifest.

-#### Conclusion
+#### Analysis of results

+In our testing, both approaches produced 50% or less accurate results to the questions in the manifest.
 Our random selection of slide decks covered a wide variety of industries including retail, healthcare, academic, technology, personal, travel etc. The embeddings were all ingested into a single index.
+So a generic question like "What are examples of tools that can be used?" would have no additional context.
+The closest match can be retrieved from a completely different slide deck, hence not matching the accurate response.
+We will suggest ways these results can be improved in the conclusion below.

-The final prompt to Claude 3 Sonnet included instructions to provide a precise answer in as few words as possible to compare with the source of truth.
-We assume the results maybe more accurate with your datasets since they belong to a specific category.
-You may also receive elaborate responses based on your prompts.
+The final prompt to Claude 3 Sonnet in our analysis included instructions to provide a precise answer in as few words as possible to be able to compare with the ground truth.
+We assume your responses will depend on your prompts to the large language model.

 ### Pricing